SlokeBhakat/Legal-AI-Assistant/README.md

    - legal document summarisation

-2. Legal document Classifcation  -
+2. Legal document Classifcation using CNN -
    - Based on image input , it can classify legal documents into email, memo, news article, resume , report etc.
    - Useful for managing and organising documents for legal professionals, businesses